genesiscommunitysuccess/docs/docs/03_server/02_data-server/03_advanced.md

 Examples when: `numKeyFields > 1`

-The range configuration returns a set of sorted records based on the index definition and the number of fields involved (i.e. numKeyFields configuration)
+The range configuration returns a set of sorted records based on the index definition and the number of fields involved (specified by `numKeyFields`)
 Let's see a couple of examples of ranged queries with their respective results in CSV format.
-The table definition with associated data sorted by its primary key fields is shown below
+The table definition with associated data sorted by its primary key fields is shown below:

 ```kotlin
 table(name = "GENESIS_PROCESS_MONITOR", id = 20) {
     MONITOR_NAME